 - Soft, high-quality fabric for maximum comfort

-- Portable — take it everywhere (school, therapy, home)
+- Portable — take it anywhere (school, therapy, home)

 - Suitable for children and adults with autism